-- Number of investigations and area covered by catchment management schemes and number of nature based solutions put in place. - Target 9 Improved environmental resilience and water quality within water resource use catchments. - Target 10 Contribution to restoration to "good" status of
+- Number of investigations and area covered by catchment management schemes and number of nature based solutions put in place - Target 9 Improved environmental resilience and water quality within water resource use catchments - Target 10 Contribution to restoration to "good" status of

-SEA topics SEA indicators SEA targets

-For monitoring Regional Plan.
-Monitoring results are to be fed back into the reporting for the Regional Plan and SEAs

-- Additional water quality and biological monitoring/data collection in addition to Water Framework Directive monitoring data where needed. - 3.
-Number of demand management initiatives supporting water savings. - Compliance with Water Services Strategic Plan Strategy Objective to manage water supplies in an efficient and economic manner (WS3).
-Key indicator - Leakage expressed as a percentage of treated water put into the distribution system. - Number of waterbody sources where Water Framework Directive good status is not reached due to abstraction pressure. - Number of waterbody sources benefiting from reduced abstraction or cessation in abstraction.
+SEA topics SEA indicators SEA targets For monitoring Regional Plan.
+Monitoring results are to be fed back into the reporting for the Regional Plan and SEAs 2.
+Additional water quality and biological monitoring/data waters currently at "moderate", collection in addition to Water Framework Directive "poor" or "bad" status (Water monitoring data where needed Framework Directive objective) Number of demand management initiatives supporting Target 11 Achieve leakage water savings targets identified for the South Compliance with Water Services Strategic Plan Strategy Objective to manage water supplies in an efficient and economic manner (WS3).
+Key indicator -Leakage expressed as a percentage of treated water put into the distribution system Number of waterbody sources where Water Framework Directive good status is not reached due to abstraction pressure Number of waterbody sources benefiting from reduced abstraction or cessation in abstraction Regional Flooding Target 12 No loss of supply due